joeytitanium/magic-redact/README.md

 You will need to set up environment variables from various providers such as OpenAI, Google, Supabase, etc.
 Copy over the variables from `.env.example` and replace them with your own.

+# TODO

+- [ ] Alert about limited functionality on mobile
+- [ ] Error when signed in ( Error getting subscription context)

 # ROADMAP

 - [ ] Account page with stripe account link